 Remortgaging is a common way to avoid paying higher rates of interest, or to switch from your existing mortgage offer if it doesn’t quite suit you anymore.
-If you’ve had a change in circumstances such as promotion at work or had a family, you might want to change your monthly payments to suit your income or overpay in order to make paying easier down the line.
+If you’ve had a change in circumstances such as a promotion at work or had a family, you might want to change your monthly payments to suit your income or overpay to make paying easier down the line.

-Start browsing through remortgage deals here, after finding out when your fixed rate period ends.
-Remember to select ‘remortgage’ from the mortgage type drop down menu.
+Start browsing through remortgage deals here, after finding out when your fixed-rate period ends.
+Remember to select ‘remortgage’ from the mortgage type drop-down menu.